Skip to content ↓

 Wellbeing Coordinator

-Louise Caddick is our wellbeing coordinator who leads a team of experienced mentors.
-Louise works closely with the SEND department to ensure that no child falls through a gap.
-Students can be allocated a mentor who will support them through discussion and around school.
-Louise is based in The Wellbeing Hub.
+Miss Caddick is our wellbeing coordinator who leads a team of experienced mentors.
+Miss Caddick works closely with the SEND department to ensure that no child falls through a gap.
+Students can be allocated a mentor who will support them through discussion in and around school.

 Heads of House

-The four Heads of House work with their form tutors and students to ensure that wellbeing is at the forefront of the pastoral curriculum.
-Students soon learn where the two Heads of House offices are and pop in on a regular basis.
+The four Heads of House work with an Assistant Head of House, form tutors and students, to ensure that wellbeing is at the forefront of the pastoral curriculum.
+Students soon learn where the Heads of House office is and can pop in on a regular basis.

 Safeguarding and Pastoral Support Officer